rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

 - [Configuring the Logging Application](#configuring-the-logging-application)
 - [Working with Taints and Tolerations](#working-with-taints-and-tolerations)

 # Changes in Rancher v2.5

 The following changes were introduced to logging in Rancher v2.5:

-- The [Banzai Cloud Logging operator](https://banzaicloud.com/docs/one-eye/logging-operator/) now powers Rancher's logging in place of the former, in-house logging solution.
+- The [Banzai Cloud Logging operator](https://banzaicloud.com/docs/one-eye/logging-operator/) now powers Rancher's logging solution in place of the former, in-house solution.
-- [Fluent Bit](https://fluentbit.io/) is now used to aggregate the logs.
-[Fluentd](https://www.fluentd.org/) is used for filtering the messages and routing them to the outputs.
+- [Fluent Bit](https://fluentbit.io/) is now used to aggregate the logs, and [Fluentd](https://www.fluentd.org/) is used for filtering the messages and routing them to the outputs.
 Previously, only Fluentd was used.
-- Logging can be configured with a Kubernetes manifest, because now the logging uses a Kubernetes operator with Custom Resource Definitions.
+- Logging can be configured with a Kubernetes manifest, because logging now uses a Kubernetes operator with Custom Resource Definitions.
 - We now support filtering logs.
 - We now support writing logs to multiple outputs.
 - We now always collect Control Plane and etcd logs.

 The following figure from the [Banzai documentation](https://banzaicloud.com/docs/one-eye/logging-operator/#architecture) shows the new logging architecture: